-Researchers can no longer register studies to use or collect data using versions of the Automated Self-Administered 24-Hour (ASA24) Dietary Assessment Tool released between 2011 and 2014 (except for the 2016 versions of ASA24-Canada and ASA24-Australia).
+Researchers can no longer register studies to use or collect data using versions of the Automated Self-Administered 24-Hour (ASA24) Dietary Assessment Tool released between 2011 and 2014.
 There are no plans to develop a new version of ASA24-Kids.

 Information about previous versions of ASA24